intERLab-AIT/can6-micropython/README.md

 ```

 ### 4.2.
 Power Gating (V6 Load Switches)
-To conserve battery charge, Canarin V6 allows you to cut power completely to the UART sensor rail and the cellular modem/Ethernet slot when not actively taking measurements.
+To conserve battery charge, Canarin V6 allows you to cut power completely to the UART sensor rail and the cellular modem or Ethernet slot when not actively taking measurements.
 On Canarin V5, these calls are safe no-ops.

 ```python
 import time